VanMoof/queue/queue_job/readme/DESCRIPTION.rst

   description, number of retries
 * Related Actions: link an action on the job view, such as open the record concerned by the job
+* Sequence Rules: specify a model and a field for which the value on the related records act like a key which determine if a job should be run in sequence or not.